Procrastination is caused by emotions

 “Would you want to give that a try for the next two weeks?”

 “Sure” he says.
-As he walks out of the door, he stops and says: “I cannot believe, what I am feeling in my body right now.
-“I feel content with myself as if I am free, and what is stranger I cannot feel the frustration anymore.”
+As he walks out of the door, he stops and says: “I cannot believe what I am feeling in my body right now.
+I feel content with myself, as if I am free, and what is even stranger, I cannot feel the frustration anymore.”
 “All these heavy emotions, it is as if they are gone, just gone!”

 Are you having problems getting things done, or do you experience to much stress when you need to get something done?
 Do you want to learn about how you can work with unconscious emotions?
 Go to the coaching page and book an appointment.